 Financial support, including statutory sick pay

-Some employees may also be eligible for a one-off payment of £500 under the Test and Trace Support Payment scheme, which will continue into the summer, and will be expanded to cover parents who are unable to work because they are caring for a child.
+To support them during self-isolation, some employees may also be eligible for a one-off payment of £500 under the Test and Trace Support Payment scheme.
+This scheme will continue until 30 June , and has been expanded to cover parents and guardians during a child or young person’s self-isolation period.

 SMEs can claim a rebate for SSP for one ten-day isolation per employee.
 They will need a coronavirus isolation note from their employee to make the claim.